vectordotdev/vector/rfcs/2022-03-07-3829-better-support-for-large-aws-s3-batches.md

 append (or prepend) behavior without using extra bandwidth.
 It is unclear, however, if this behavior will interact badly with object tracking sources like SQS, or if AWS would penalize this action pattern for high volume uploads.

-## Outstanding Questions

-- Should incomplete parts be unconditionally buffered to disk, to allow for producing parts larger than would be feasible in memory, or buffered in memory as usual and only saved to disk to handle persistence across reloads?
-- It's not entirely clear to me where shutdown behavior should be handled to effect a state dump.
+As above, the data would end up being visible multiple times.

 ## Plan Of Attack